 How to Use Coconut Oil to Add Lean Body Mass

-To promote lean body mass in your cat, mix one-half teaspoon of coconut oil into his food once per day.
+To promote lean body mass in your cat, mix ½ teaspoon of coconut oil into his food once per day.

 Is Coconut Oil Safe for Cats?

-Coconut oil is extremely fatty and caloric, with 14 grams of fat, 12-13 grams of saturated fat and 117 calories in just one tablespoon.
+Coconut oil is extremely fatty and caloric, with 14 grams of fat, 12 to 13 grams of saturated fat and 117 calories in just one tablespoon.
 Due to its fatty nature, small and gradual use of coconut oil is recommended.
 If you use coconut oil regularly for your cat, you should be aware of the following potential issues:

 - Excessive use can cause diarrhea, nausea, vomiting, or other digestive issues.